UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/plan/project-plan.md

   - The system must ensure data protection and privacy by using TLS handshakes and other encryption techniques.
   - The system must comply with local regulations as necessary such as GDPR and FERPA.

-- Performance
-  - The system must ensure quick load times with a target of less than 10 seconds and smooth user interactions.
-  - The system must provide clear indicators (e.g., progress bars or cycling loads) when data is being loaded.

 - Usability
   - The system must have an intuitive and accessible user interface suitable for all user roles.
   - The system must be responsive and function well on both mobile and desktop devices.